kinjo/geed/README.md

 ## geed-del

-geed-del generates deleting ed commands from grep output.
+geed-del generates the ed commands from output to delete any lines.
-You can extract deleting lines with grep and remove lines if you don't want to delete them.
+You can extract deleting lines using grep and remove lines if you don't want to delete them.

-If you want remove all comments inserted at previous section, follow below steps.
+If you want to remove all comments inserted at the previous section, follow below steps.

 Extract comments using grep.